Email: ask@bpl.org

 Many departments at Central do not have direct dialing to their desks.
-To reach them, you can call the main number and ask to be transferred.
+To reach them, call the main number and ask to be transferred.

 Some things to keep in mind: